instagram selfie / restoration. / teenage suicide

 What is sextortion?

-It is a type of online blackmail where people are tricked into performing sexual acts on webcam and then blackmailed to pay a sum of money in order to avoid images or videos being shared with friends and family on their social media contact lists.
+It is a type of online blackmail where people can be tricked into performing sexual acts on webcams or sharing intimate photos of themselves and then blackmailed to pay a sum of money to avoid the images or videos being shared with friends and family.

 Typically, the perpetrator has or pretends to have some compromising images or videos of the victim.
 They threaten to publish them online or share them with friends, family members, or colleagues if the victim doesn’t provide more material, engage in sexual acts, or hand over money.

-Aside from the psychological and sometimes physical damage it imparts; a major problem with this crime is that many cases go unreported because victims are too embarrassed.
-According to reports, since 2011 at least five young men in the UK were victims of sextortion and committed suicide as a result (three of these were young people, and two were in the last two years).
+Aside from the psychological and sometimes physical damage it causes, a significant problem with this crime is that many cases go unreported because victims are too embarrassed.
+According to reports, since 2011, at least five young men in the UK were victims of sextortion and committed suicide as a result (three of these were young people, and two were in the last two years).

 instagram selfie / sextortion